GregorKornhardt/UNOT/README.md

 minutes.

+##

-### Citation
+## Citation
-If you find this repository helpful, please cite our paper:
+If you find this repository helpful, please consider citing our paper:

 ```bibtex
 @article{geuter2025universal,